nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

 ### Key Findings

-**In 2020, New York City and surrounding communities implemented measures to slow the spread of COVID-19.
-As a result, we saw dramatic changes in air pollution in some neighborhoods and smaller changes in others.** Overall, the levels in Spring through Summer 2020 were lower than previous years.
-For more information about these changes in air quality, see Air Quality during COVID-19.

 **Citywide, annual average levels of four key pollutants have gone down between the first year of monitoring, 2009, and the most recent year of data, 2021.** Fine particles (PM<sub>2.5</sub>) -40% Nitrogen Dioxide (NO<sub>2</sub>) -38% Nitric Oxide (NO) -58% Sulfer Dioxide (SO<sub>2</sub>) -97%

 **Air quality improved significantly after the local regulations required building owners to convert to cleaner heating oils by 2015.** These heating oils were a major source of SO<sub>2</sub> in New York City.
 In 2021, only eight of our 90 sites detected any SO<sub>2</sub>, and the levels at those sites were similar to SO<sub>2</sub> levels measured on Whiteface Mountain in the Adirondack Mountains, demonstrating the success of the clean heating oil requirements.